TronkIshere/FreelaX/paypal/docs/README.md

 import resolves to a file that exists, and brace/paren counts balance in every file.
-Run `flutter pub get && flutter analyze` right after unzipping, before building an APK — and walk the payee-registration → transaction- recording flow once end-to-end before a demo, since a few backend DTO assumptions (see "Since this file was first written" above) haven't been confirmed.
+Run `flutter pub get && flutter analyze` right after unzipping, before building an APK — and walk the payee-registration → transaction- recording flow once end-to-end before a demo, since the "no payee yet" HTTP status assumption (see "Since this file was first written" above) still hasn't been confirmed against a running backend.

 ## What's in the zip